Fall at Acadia National Park

 Many tiny waterfalls seeking their way to the sea at Jordan Stream in the fall

-The stream was quite low in the fall, and still, it was like listening to a thousand tiny waterfalls, with the hypnotic sounds of rushing water as it found its way to the sea.
+The stream was quite low in the fall, and yet, it was like listening to a thousand tiny waterfalls, the hypnotic sounds of trickling water filling the air as Jordan Stream made its way to the sea.
+A pianissimo liquid symphony.

 DSC07899